 - BeagleBone Black

 - miniUSB to USB Type A Cable

-- Instruction card
+- Instruction card with link to the support WIKI address.

 This is sufficient for the tethered scenario and creates an out of box experience where the board can be used immediately with no other equipment needed.